ERs are overwhelmed as omicron continues to flood them with patients

 "We are being absolutely crushed," says Dr. Gabor Kelen, chair of emergency medicine at the Johns Hopkins University School of Medicine in Maryland.

-Nationwide, daily COVID hospitalizations are up about 33% this week from the week before and more than 155,000 people are hospitalized with COVID-19, well above the record set last winter.
+Nationwide, daily COVID-19 hospitalizations are up about 33% this week from the week before and more than 155,000 people are hospitalized with COVID-19, well above the record set last winter.

 But these numbers can't capture the pressure on emergency rooms.
 Before those patients land in hospital beds, many more of them funnel through emergency rooms seeking care.